cyyy21/p1-web-dev-portfolio/README.md

 ## Works

 The "Works" section showcases a couple of my projects.
-It includes a simple calculator and a snake game (dummy project ), calculator built using JavaScript.
-These projects highlight my ability to create interactive applications and implement essential programming concepts.
+It includes a dummy project.

 ## Contact